emagiz/emdocs/mds/howto/security-guide.md

-## 7. Data retention policies
+## 8. Data retention policies
 eMagiz stores in specific integration scenario's data held in messages processed. eMagiz only processes the data and doesn't keep any data from these message streams.
 All messages are treated in the same way and the platform doesn't distinguish between regular, personal or sensitive data.
 Clients are requested to make such assessments and take precousionary measures.

-### 7.1 Messaging
+### 8.1 Messaging
 In the integrations where the Messaging pattern is selected, the entry connectors (runtimes that receive or pull messages) are equipped with a small temporary database to enure the messages are preserved in this phase.
 In case of temporary downtime of consecutive components where these messages are processed, these messages are preserved.
 This is one part of the Guaranteed Delivery mechanism in eMagiz.
-MEssages are encrypted and stored - restart of the entry connector results in a cleanse of the database.
+Messages are encrypted (AES-128) and stored until the message is processed - database can only be fully cleansed if needed by removing the datafile of this database.
 Only users that have sufficient permissions can restart.
+Depending on input received and throughput achieved by polling the database this can range between seconds and minutes that a message is kept in the database.

-### 7.2 Event Streaming
+The eMagiz JMS component is managing the queues between the differents steps in the integration flow.
+All data within these queues are encrypted via an encryption algorithm (AES-256) and data will only be retained here untill the next step in the process is ready to consume the data.

-### 7.3 API Gateway
+### 8.2 Event Streaming

-Data verwerker positionering --> Client decides what is stored and how that is managed.
-The platform doesn't know the contents, and treats every messag ethe same way.
+In case of event streaming the data is temporarily kept on the topic within the event streaming cluster.
+As specified above access to a topic is secured with the help of certificates and by setting the ACL to guard against a loss of integrity of data.
+With regards for Event Streaming data is retained for a longer period of times (often days) to make sure that consumers have sufficient time to consume the data before it is deleted.
+This does mean that the data on these topics can not be easily accessed from unauthorized sources.
+Authorized users can edit the retention bytes and retention hours on topic level.

-Dan per patroon aangeven wat de wijze van oplsag en security is
+- Service instances and the underlying VMs use full volume encryption using LUKS with a randomly generated ephemeral key per each instance and each volume.
+The key is never re-used and will be trashed at the destruction of the instance, so there's a natural key rotation with roll-forward upgrades.
+We use the LUKS default mode aes-xts-plain64:sha256 with a 512-bit key.

-GJW
+- Backups are encrypted with a randomly generated key per file.
+These keys are in turn encrypted with RSA key-encryption key-pair and stored in the header section of each backup segment.
+The file encryption is performed with AES-256 in CTR mode with HMAC-SHA256 for integrity protection.
+The RSA key-pair is randomly generated for each service.
+The key lengths are 256-bit for block encryption, 512-bit for the integrity protection and 3072-bits for the RSA key.

-Aangeven dat we data opslaan en hoe.
-Focus op functionele zaken, focus op waar gebruikers iets kunnen doen Techniek aangeven hoe we dat te configuren Bewaartermijnen
+- These backup files are stored in the object storage in the same region where the service virtual machines are located.

-Encryptie aangeven
+### 8.3 API Gateway

-Opnieuw opstarten en H2 database leeg
+At this moment, there is no data stored in eMagiz API Gateways configurations.
+Backend flows that connect to the API's being called use the same queuing mechanism as mentioned in the previous section around Messaging.

-## 8. Compliancy
+## 9. Compliancy

 TBA
 - Mention ISO and SOC and others...

 FJJ

-## Other
+## 10. Other

 ### Pen testing